flatironinstitute/finufft/docs/trouble.rst

 ****************************************

 - The most common problem is passing in pointers to the wrong size of object, eg, single vs double precision, or int32 vs int64.
-Equivalently, make sure you linked against the correct precision version of the library (``-lfinufft`` vs ``-lfinufftf``).
-Also make sure, if you changed the precision when compiling FINUFFT, that you did at least ``make objclean`` otherwise you'll get mixed precision object files and a guaranteed segfault!

-- Currently you cannot link to both precisions at the same time, because the namespaces will collide.
-Did you do this?
+The library includes both precisions, so make sure you are calling the correct one (commands begin ``finufft`` for double, ``finufftf`` for single).

 - If you use C++/C/Fortran and tried to change options, did you forget to call ``finufft_default_opts`` first?

+- Maybe you have switched off nonuniform point bounds checking (``opts.chkbnds=0``) for a little extra speed?
+Try switching it on again to catch illegal coordinates.

 - To isolate where a crash is occurring, set ``opts.debug`` to 1 or 2, and check the text output of the various stages.
 With a debug setting of 2 or above, when ``ntrans>1`` a large amount of text can be generated.

-  To diagnose problems with the spread/interpolation stage, similarly setting ``opts.spread_debug`` to 1 or 2 will print even more output.
+- To diagnose problems with the spread/interpolation stage, similarly setting ``opts.spread_debug`` to 1 or 2 will print even more output.
 Here the setting 2 generates a large amount of output even for a single transform.